sebinbenjamin/missionX-frontend/README.md

         npm install -g heroku
         heroku --version

-3. Run `heroku login` to authenticate the CLI tool
+3. Run `heroku login` to authenticate the CLI tool.
 4. Go to the React project folder and type `heroku create missionx-demo-app-name --buildpack mars/create-react-app`
-5. Check to see if the Heroku remote is added `git remote -v`.
+5. Check to see if the Heroku remote is added using `git remote -v`.
 If not, run `heroku git:remote -a missionx-demo-app-name` to add a remote for heroku.
 6. Add node version to the react `package.json`.

         "engines": {